What are the incubator’s goals?

 Is there a timeline and process for acceptance into the program?

-Applicants can learn more about the application through the webinars that are offered on August 9th and August 23rd.
+Applicants can learn more about the application through the webinars that will be available in April.
 Attendees will then be asked to fill out a short application and attach their resumes.
 For teams applying as groups, please fill out one application and attach all individuals’ resumes.
-All applications must be received by August 31, 2017.
-Applications will be reviewed by September 13th.
-Phone interviews and in-person interviews will be conducted from 9.14-9.21.
-Individuals and teams will be notified on September 23rd.
-The first training is on September 30th.
+All applications must be received by June 1, 2018.
+Applicants will be informed of their acceptance by the end of June.
 Applicants will be expected to submit a writing sample and complete a written exercise during the interview process.

 What does the ongoing relationship look like between GCSA and the new school?